jnsp/nvim-config/README.md

 Although you have true color environment, you could have some problem with color.
 Then, add some extra setting like below on `init.vim`.

-If you use tmux, be sure to view the tmux-related notes in the first few lines.
+I copied this code from [onedark.vim install part](https://github.com/joshdick/onedark.vim#installation).
+Be sure to read `tmux`-related notes in the firs few line.
-Read more about this, [here](https://github.com/joshdick/onedark.vim#installation).

 ```vim
 "Use 24-bit (true-color) mode in Vim/Neovim when outside tmux.